actionml/harness/harness_config.md

  - **modelContainer**: A descriptor for the location the engine instance may use to keep the persistent form of any model needed by the instance.
 This may be a localfs directory or some id required by the Engine.
 Typically this is a directory, which will have a model named for each engine-id.
 Defaults to the `HARMESS_HOME` if the Engine needs it. **Note**: Each Engine may define storage of models in different ways so see the Engine documentation for specifics of how this is used&mdash;it may even be ignored.

- - **sharedDBName**: The name of a db shared between all engine instances that as configured to use it.
-Each Engine decides what it can share.
-Data stored here must be carefully coordinated between engines, use at your own risk.
-The primary use would be for user information shared between all Engine instances assigned to a single client app or site.
-See each Engine docs for specifics.
+ - **sharedDBName**: optional, this should be a snake-case name associated with the database used to store data shared across Engine Instances.
+One `sharedDBName` means to share all **usable** data across all Engine Instances that have this setting. **Note**: most Engine types will not be able to share data with another type but Engines of the same type may well be able to share.
+See Engine specific documentation.

  - **algorithm**: The parameters control the operation of the Algorithm and so are specified in the Engine documents.